Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method

 with the semi-discrete matrix entries

-where, here and in the following, the sans serif font denotes either vectors or matrices with the values at the nodes.
-Note, the indices $N$ and $D$ denote at which part of the boundary the collocation point or the respective element node is located.
-Hence, in \eqref{eq:bie_semi_collo}, a splitting with respect to the known and unknown data corresponding to $\Gamma_D$ and $\Gamma_N$ is included.
-It must be remarked that the convolution with respect to time is still not discretised and the matrix entries $\mat{V}(t)[i,j]$ and $\mat{K}(t)[i,j]$ are continuous functions in time.
+where, here and in the following, the sans serif font denotes either vectors or matrices collecting the nodal values.
+Furthermore, the indices $D$ and $N$ distinguish between nodes at $\Gamma_D$ and $\Gamma_N$, respectively.
+Hence, in \eqref{eq:bie_semi_collo}, a splitting with respect to known and unknown data corresponding to $\Gamma_D$ and $\Gamma_N$ is carried out.
+Note, the convolution with respect to time is still not discretised and the matrix entries $\mat{V}(t)[i,j]$ and $\mat{K}(t)[i,j]$ are thus continuous functions of time.

-In case of the Galerkin approach, the integral equation \eqref{eq:bie_galerkin} is used.
-Inserting in \eqref{eq:bie_galerkin}, the shape functions of \eqref{eq:ansatz_space} result in a similar semi-discrete equation
+In case of the Galerkin approach, $\varphi_\ell$ and $\psi_k$ are inserted in the integral equation \eqref{eq:bie_galerkin}.
+The resulting semi-discrete equation reads